Beta 2 (codename ‘r2b2’; July 2017)¶

 - Turtlebot 2 demos using the following repositories that have been (partially) converted to ROS 2 (Linux only):

 - Dummy_robot demo:

-Selected features from previous Alpha/Beta releases (for the complete list, see the earlier release notes):
+For the complete list, see earlier release notes.

 - C++ and Python implementations of ROS 2 client libraries including APIs for:

 - Requesting and replying ROS services (synchronous (C++ only) and asynchronous)

 - Getting and setting ROS parameters (C++ only, synchronous and asynchronous)